Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Proof of Theorem in the case and

-We quickly explain in this section how we may also deal with the case $\sigma_X=0$ and $\sigma_C>0$.
-Recall how the choice of the coupling method was motivated by the observation in \eqref{eq_dC} that the difference of potentials $\left|C^{i,N}_t-\bar{C}^i_t\right|$ was naturally contracting when $\left|X^{i,N}_t-\bar{X}^i_t\right|$ was close to $0$.
-This lead us to using a reflection coupling on the Brownian motions acting on the potential $X$, to bring the difference close to $0$, and it was thus necessary for $\sigma_X$ to be positive ($\sigma_C$ however did not hold any importance).
-In the case $\sigma_X=0$, we then have to assume $\sigma_C>0$, and we do a change of variable, motivated by the following observation.
-We have, when $\sigma_X=0$
+We quickly explain in this section how we may also deal with the case $\sigma_{X}=0$ and $\sigma_{C}>0$.
+Recall how the choice of the coupling method was motivated by the observation in~\eqref{eq:dC} that the difference of potentials $\left|C^{i,N}_{t}-\bar{C}^i_{t}\right|$ was naturally contracting when $\left|X^{i,N}_{t}-\bar{X}^i_{t}\right|$ was close to $0$.
+This lead us to use a reflection coupling on the Brownian motions acting on the potential $X$, to bring the difference close to $0$, and it was thus necessary for $\sigma_{X}$ to be positive ($\sigma_{C}$ however did not matter).
+In the case $\sigma_{X}=0$, we then have to assume $\sigma_{C}>0$, and we do a change of variable, motivated by the following observation.
+We have, when $\sigma_{X}=0$

 Thus